This Introductory Maven Tutorial will explain what is Maven, why use Maven, its Definition, Basic Terminologies, Types of Maven Repository, etc:

 #4) Each built-in cycles have several phases.
 For example, default has twenty-three phases while clean and site have three and four phases respectively.

 #5) Each Maven cycle goes through several stages where a particular stage has a specific objective.

 Some of the important phases are listed below:

-- Validate: Verifies if all the prerequisites data for the build to complete are available.
+- Validate Verifies if all the prerequisite data for the build to complete are available.

 - Compile: Source code is compiled.